TJ Friedl Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 14th in MLB.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 13th in MLB.

-- The Rays' 2.88 team ERA ranks second across all MLB pitching staffs.
+- The Rays' 2.72 team ERA ranks second among all MLB pitching staffs.

-- The Rays allow the fewest home runs in baseball (eight total, 0.5 per game).
+- Rays pitchers combine to surrender eight home runs (0.4 per game), the fewest in baseball.

-- Bradley (1-0) makes the start for the Rays, his second of the season.
+- Rasmussen makes the start for the Rays, his fourth of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts through 17 1/3 innings pitched.

-- His most recent time out came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Cincinnati Reds while allowing hits.
+- In his most recent appearance on Friday against the Toronto Blue Jays, the righty went 4 1/3 innings, giving up five earned runs while surrendering eight hits.

+- The 27-year-old has put up a 2.60 ERA and 9.9 strikeouts per nine innings in three games this season, while giving up a batting average of .180 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.